maroontress/StyleChecker/doc/rules/NoUsingDeclaration.md

 }
 ```

-It also does not issue a diagnostic when variables are reassigned as follows:
+It also does not issue a diagnostic when you reassign any value to the variable
+as follows:

 ```csharp
 // XXX (Using Declaration causes an error CS1656 at the line /*💀*/.)